aws/amazon-chime-sdk-js/guides/07_FAQs.md

 The possible reasons are as follows:

-1. If you attempt to join a Chime SDK meeting using the deleted attendee's response, the Chime SDK for JavaScript throws an error with the status code `SignalingBadRequest`.
+1. If you attempt to join a meeting using a deleted attendee's response, the Amazon Chime SDK for JavaScript throws an error with the status code `SignalingBadRequest`.
 Note that you or someone can delete an attendee in the [DeleteAttendee API](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteAttendee.html) action.
 2. The close code `4410` from the Chime backend indicates that an attendee has attempted to join an already-ended meeting.
-The Chime SDK for JavaScript throws an error with the status code `MeetingEnded`.
+The Amazon Chime SDK for JavaScript throws an error with the status code `MeetingEnded`.
 3. The close code between `4500` and `4599` (inclusive) indicates an internal server error in the Amazon Chime backend.
-In this case, the Chime SDK for JavaScript throws an error with the status code `SignalingInternalServerError`.
-Please create a GitHub issue including the Chime SDK browser logs.
+In this case, the Amazon Chime SDK for JavaScript throws an error with the status code `SignalingInternalServerError`.
+Please [create a GitHub issue](https://github.com/aws/amazon-chime-sdk-js/issues/new/choose) including the Amazon Chime SDK browser logs.

 ### When does the Amazon Chime SDK retry the connection?
 Can I customize this retry behavior?